 I don’t know if I have shared this with you before, but I am obsessed with eggs.
 I just love them.
-In fact, many of my dear childhood memories have eggs in them.
+In fact, many of my favorite childhood memories have eggs in them.

 Like sitting next to my mom before she left for work, so many mornings, as she ate her usual scrambled eggs with ham, always cooked until tender, along with a piece of black toast with a thin spread of honey.

-Like when my dad taught me how to crack a soft boiled egg, using a coffee spoon in such a way to remove the tip of the cooked white top, revealing the still runny yolk that seemed to be waiting for soft butter and a sprinkle of salt to be mixed in.
-Then, he rushed to dip a piece of toast in the creamy and still hot yolk and gave me the first bite.
+Like when my dad taught me how to crack a soft boiled egg, using a coffee spoon in such a way as to impeccably remove the top, revealing the still runny yolk that seemed to be waiting for soft butter and a sprinkle of salt to be mixed in.
+Then, he rushed to dip a piece of toast in the hot yolk and gave me the first bite.

-Like the very first time my mom obliged to my requests to let me cook and commissioned me to make the Sunday brunch scrambled eggs.
+Like the very first time my mom obliged my plea to let me cook and commissioned me to make the Sunday brunch scrambled eggs.
 She gave me the eggs.
 The bowl.
 The pan.
 The butter.
-The salt that she took from the spice cupboard.
-But, she left the spice cupboard open.
+The salt that she took from the spice cupboard and left it open.
 Temptation was too hard to resist, and I added more than a dash of every bottle in it.
-Bright red paprika, beautiful star anise, deep yellow cumin, barky crumbled cinnamon, and on and on… You know how those eggs ended up.
-Since then, I have learned to maintain my enthusiasm, while taming it in my creation and execution of recipes.
+Bright red paprika, beautiful star anise, deep yellow cumin, fragrant crumbled cinnamon, and on and on… You know how those eggs turned out.
+Since then, I have tried to tame my enthusiasm when cooking.

 I find eggs to be one of the most fascinating ingredients.
 They are affordable.
 They are beautiful.
 They are accessible.
 They are versatile, too, and can be eaten for any meal of the day, any time of day, taken for a sweet or savory spin, taking center stage or as a crucial ingredient.
 To boot, they are, along with milk and seeds, amongst the most nutritious foods on earth.
 Oh, and if that wasn’t enough, they can be used for so many purposes aside from being eaten as eggs: they can act as a binding ingredient (think meatballs), as a thickener (such as in chocolate mousse), as a volume booster (like in a soufflé!) or as the medium that makes other ingredients shine (like in a frittata or omelet).